FREQUENTLY ASKED QUESTIONS (FAQ)

-Several scientific studies have been published that strongly suggest that N95 masks are as effective as a vaccine when protecting against the spread of airborne viruses.
+Several scientific studies have been published that strongly suggest that N95 respirators are as effective as a vaccine when protecting against the spread of airborne viruses.
 When it comes to COVID-19 SARS-CoV-2, the US Center for Disease Control (CDC) suggests that any face covering is better than none as it reduces the viral load in the air around infected people who are shedding virus particles.

 Yes, the Airgami will protect you from smoke from fires, as long as the smoke isn't laced with toxic chemicals, like from a chemical fire or burning of toxic materials.

 No. The Airgami respirator does not supply you with oxygen or air to breathe.
 The Airgami respirator filters out particulates and aerosols in the air so that you won't inhale them.
 Airgami should not be used in an environment with insufficient oxygen to support life or in spaces with high concentrations of toxic substances.

 No. The Airgami respirator is currently made to filter only non-oil particulates.
 We have constructed prototypes using P-grade filtration, but we do not manufacture a P-grade product.

 Yes, Airgami is designed to protect you from most particulates emanating from internal combustion engines.

 No. These oil-based compounds require a P-grade filter material.

 Yes.
 Airgami is the perfect companion during allergy season, flu season, and yard cleanups where dust is present.

 Yes, the Airgami respirator blocks many chemicals used in fragrances and is helpful to people who have MCS.
 You can now walk through the detergent aisle in the supermarket without having to hold your breath.